rocket-ron/MIDS-W205/assignments/assignment4/README.md

  - screen name
  - tweet text
  - time (seconds since epoch)

-The output file is s3://w205-rcordell-assignment4/WC2015.csv and uses a delimiter of '|' so as to preserve some of the punctuation in the tweet text which may be commas.
-The resulting file contains 128,948 entries.
+The (output file is located on S3)[httpds://w205-rcordell-assignment4/.s3.amazonaws/WC2015.csv].
+The CSV uses a delimiter of '|' so as to preserve some of the punctuation in the tweet text which may be commas.
+The file contains 128,948 entries.

 ### Data Cleanup:
 #### Pesky Carriage Returns and Line Feeds